havvazimra/havvazimra/README.md

 ---

 ## ✨ About Me
-I’m an MCA graduate and full-stack developer who enjoys building **scalable web applications** with a strong focus on **clean UI, usability, and innovation**.
+I’m an MCA graduate and full-stack developer with a growing interest in **AI and machine learning**, focused on building **scalable, user-centric web applications**.
-I love blending **logic, creativity, and technology**—from backend systems to visual design and 3D integrations.
+I enjoy working across the stack—combining **clean UI design, efficient backend logic, and data-driven insights** to create practical and innovative digital solutions.

 ---